rlazom/easy_dynamic_theme/README.md

 ### How to use predefined Themes

-You can use your own defined themes as follows:
+You can use your own themes as follows:

-In the file `themes.dart` define you *Themes*
+In the file `themes.dart` define your *Themes*
 ```dart
   import 'package:flutter/material.dart';